mghadley/skipio-audition-react/README.md

+API token should be assigned to REACT_APP_SKIPIO_TOKEN env var.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>